deepset-ai/haystack-home/content/blog/business-intelligence-sql-queries-llm/index.md

 When we started, it seemed like we had a wide range of approaches to choose from.
 Over the past few months, many teams have tried to use the natural language understanding (NLU) capabilities of LLMs to generate SQL queries.

 But when we looked more closely at their results, we found that they were lacking: Often, the best-performing model only solved a very specific problem at hand and wasn't able to generalize to other BI use cases.
 This also meant that models performed very differently across benchmarks.
-Because we wanted data points that best reflected a common, real-world use case – and to ensure that the evaluation set consisted of data that the LLMs hadn’t seen before – we decided to create our own dataset and benchmark.
+We decided to create our own dataset and benchmark because we wanted data points that best reflected a common, real-world use case – and to ensure that the evaluation set consisted of data that the LLMs hadn’t seen before.

 ### The dataset